Bas Savage: Stint at Gillingham

-Saga at Brighton
+Cult status at Brighton & Hove Albion

 On 31 January 2007, Savage was released from his deal at Gillingham after failing to agree new contract terms, and on 2 February 2007 he signed a one-year deal at Brighton & Hove Albion.

 His career at Brighton got off to a flying start, with four goals in his first eight appearances for his new club.
 His goals for the club meant he had doubled his goals tally with Brighton compared to what he achieved throughout his whole career combined.

 It was his move to Brighton which was the catalyst for his newly found cult status.
 TV show Soccer AM picked up on his moonwalk goal celebrations and broadcast every one of his moonwalk celebrations.
 The feature 'I wanna be like Bas Savage' was broadcast every weekend morning.
 He even had his own T-shirt made to highlight his goal celebration.

 Savage started new contract talks with club chairman Dick Knight during November 2007.
 Knight had been quoted as saying that he offered the player a new improved 18-month contract.
 It was revealed on Boxing Day 2007 that Savage had turned this deal down.